EESSI/docs/docs/site_build/site_cvmfs.md

 **4. Create a pull request**

 In your browser, browse to the main page of your repository at https://github.com/GH_ORG/GH_repo .
 You should immediately see a notification that one of your branches had new pushes, you can click the "Compare & pull request" button from there.
-Alternatively, go to the "Pull requests" menu, click "New pull reqeust" and select `my_feature_branch` in the `compare` dropdown menu.
+Alternatively, go to the "Pull requests" menu, click "New pull request" and select `my_feature_branch` in the `compare` dropdown menu.
 Then, click "Create pull request"

 In the PR you just created, you can now give commands to the bot.
 Post a message with